Meteor shower: Historical developments

+The Italian astronomer Giovanni Schiaparelli ascertained the relation between meteors and comets in a series of letters to Angelo Secchi late in 1866.
+He was able to demonstrate that the Leonid meteor shower shared the same orbit as the Comet Tempel.
+Biela's Comet, discovered in 1772 and identified as periodic in 1826, was observed to have two components in 1846.
+During the 1852 return, both components were fainter and had a greater separation.
+In 1868, Edmund Weiss determined that the Earth would intersect the orbit of this comet in 1872, and a strong meteor shower was observed at that time.
+This meteor stream, now referred to as the Andromedids, further established the connection between comets and meteor showers.

-The actual nature of meteors was still debated during the 19th century.
-Meteors were conceived as an atmospheric phenomenon by many scientists (Alexander von Humboldt, Adolphe Quetelet, Julius Schmidt) until the Italian astronomer Giovanni Schiaparelli ascertained the relation between meteors and comets in his work "Notes upon the astronomical theory of the falling stars" (1867).
-In the 1890s, Irish astronomer George Johnstone Stoney (1826–1911) and British astronomer Arthur Matthew Weld Downing (1850–1917) were the first to attempt to calculate the position of the dust at Earth's orbit.
+In the 1890s, Irish astronomer George Johnstone Stoney (1826–1911) and British astronomer Arthur Matthew Weld Downing (1850–1917) were the first to attempt to calculate the position of the dust at Earth's orbit, taking into account the gravitational perturbations of Jupiter.
 They studied the dust ejected in 1866 by comet 55P/Tempel-Tuttle before the anticipated Leonid shower return of 1898 and 1899.
 Meteor storms were expected, but the final calculations showed that most of the dust would be far inside Earth's orbit.
 The same results were independently arrived at by Adolf Berberich of the Königliches Astronomisches Rechen Institut (Royal Astronomical Computation Institute) in Berlin, Germany.
 Although the absence of meteor storms that season confirmed the calculations, the advance of much better computing tools was needed to arrive at reliable predictions.

 In 1981, Donald K. Yeomans of the Jet Propulsion Laboratory reviewed the history of meteor showers for the Leonids and the history of the dynamic orbit of Comet Tempel-Tuttle.
 A graph from it was adapted and re-published in Sky and Telescope.
 It showed relative positions of the Earth and Tempel-Tuttle and marks where Earth encountered dense dust.
 This showed that the meteoroids are mostly behind and outside the path of the comet, but paths of the Earth through the cloud of particles resulting in powerful storms were very near paths of nearly no activity.